The Avast bug bounty program

 - A good bug report needs to contain sufficient information to reliably reproduce the bug on our side.
 Please include all information that may be relevant – your exact environment, detailed bug description, sample code (if applicable) etc. It also needs to contain a decent analysis – this is a program designed for security researchers and software developers and we expect certain quality level.

-- You will receive a response from an Avast team member acknowledging receipt of your email, typically within 24 hrs.
+- You will receive a response from an Avast team member acknowledging receipt of your email.
 If you do not receive a response, please do not assume we’re ignoring you – we will do our best to follow up with you asap.
 Also, in such a case it is possible your email didn’t make it through a spam filter - so resending it may be a good idea in this case.

 - The bounty program is designed for security-related bugs only.
 Namely, these bugs will qualify for the bounty (on the order of importance):